ECCC-MSC/open-data/faq/readme.md

 http://dd.meteo.gc.ca/doc/LICENCE_GENERAL.txt

-In both case, it does not include raw radar data.
-Other radar data products are provided as a cost-recovered service.
+Neither of the above cases includes raw radar data.
+This and other radar data products are provided as a cost-recovered service.
 As part of this service, we push data to your FTP server and provide 24/7 support.
 The terms under which these products are provided are similar to those described in the license above.

 Documentation about radar formats can be found at the following location: